CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

 data in your database and use it directly in your mailings.
 What happens to the layout of your mail if someone has subscribed to the newsletter with the name "&lt;/table&gt;"?
 And layout is not even your biggest concern.
-If you allow the raw unfiltered input from users in your newsletters and websites, you are vulnerable for many types of abuse and hacks.
+If you allow raw unfiltered input from users in your newsletters and websites, you are vulnerable for many types of abuse and hacks.

 Luckily, there is a simple Smarty *modifier* to prevent this.
 The *|escape* modifier.
-Every variable that you use in a mailing or website should first be passed through this modifier to neutralize possible harmful HTML code that was entered by users:
+Every variable that you use in a mailing or website should be passed through this modifier to neutralize possible harmful HTML code that was entered by users: